-Collecting and analyzing volatile organic compounds (VOCs) on exhaled breath represents a powerful and versatile means to detect and monitor a wide range of diseases and biological effects.
-Breath collection can be completely non-invasive and can be applied for use with patients affected by a range of conditions including inflammation, respiratory diseases, liver and metabolic diseases as well as cancers.
+Collecting and analyzing volatile organic compounds (VOCs) in exhaled breath for biomarker research could represent a powerful and versatile means to detect and monitor a wide range of diseases and biological effects.
+Breath sampling can be completely non-invasive and could be applied for use with patients affected by a range of conditions including inflammation, respiratory diseases, liver and metabolic diseases as well as cancers.
 A growing body of evidence from around the world demonstrates the potential of techniques such as Breath Biopsy for early detection of diseases and precision medicine.

 We created the CASPER™ Portable Air Supply, part of the Breath Biopsy Collection Station, to reduce background VOC contamination in breath samples.
 CASPER combines a pump and filtration system, drawing in room air and removing VOCs.
 The air from CASPER is then supplied to the ReCIVA® Breath Collector ensuring that the air inhaled by each subject contains minimal and uniform background VOCs, limiting the impact of sampling location on the collected VOCs.
 The inclusion of CASPER in Breath Biopsy Collection Stations means you can have greater confidence that the VOCs in your samples come from your test subjects and not the air around them.

 Industrial air cleaners remove VOCs from the air, but producing clean air is a complex and expensive process and the required machinery isn’t portable.
 CASPER provides a more practical, economical and mobile solution while offering comparable reduction in background VOCs for breath collection.

 We used the Breath Biopsy platform (gas chromatography mass spectrometry (GC-MS)) to analyze air produced by CASPER in comparison to industrial clean air and ambient air samples.